BIC Members are Leading the Way

 A Highly Productive Environment

 Faculty members of the BIC show an exceptional level of scientific productivity.
-Together, in the last 5 years, we have published 1,397 scientific papers (i.e., 279/year) in leading scientific journals (e.g., Science, Nature, Neuron, Nature Neuroscience), and received more than $104.5M (i.e., $20.9M/year) in research funding.
-Also worth noting is the fact that one of us (A. Evans) has lead a Canada First Research Excellence Fund (CFREF) grant initiative, which was awarded to McGill to support ($84M) a structuring project (Healthy Brain for Healthy Lives [HBHL]) in neuroscience.
+In the last 5 years, they have published 1,397 scientific papers in leading scientific journals and received more than $104.5M in research funding.
+In addition, BIC member A. Evans has led a Canada First Research Excellence Fund (CFREF) grant initiative, which was awarded to McGill to support a $84M structuring project (Healthy Brain for Healthy Lives) in neuroscience.

 A Broad Impact on Society

-The broad societal impact of the BIC stems from the very nature of the research performed at the Centre, which is at the convergence between clinical and cognitive neuroscience and cutting-edge biomedical engineering and large-scale neuroinformatics.
-A salient example is in the development of new imaging biomarkers for a wide spectrum of neurological and neuropsychiatric syndromes including neurodegenerative diseases (e.g., Alzheimer's and Parkinson’s), Autistic Spectrum Disorders, Multiple Sclerosis, etc. In sum, the McConnell Brain Imaging Centre is a one-of-a-kind resource in Quebec and Canada to achieve fundamental progress in brain imaging science and techniques, while being an excellent vehicle for industrial transfer and collaboration.
+The societal impact of the BIC stems from the very nature of the research performed at the Centre, which is at the convergence of clinical and cognitive neuroscience and cutting-edge biomedical engineering and large-scale neuroinformatics.
+An example is in the development of new imaging biomarkers for a wide spectrum of neurological and neuropsychiatric syndromes including neurodegenerative diseases (for example, Alzheimer's and Parkinson’s), Autistic Spectrum Disorders, and Multiple Sclerosis.